TNOhealth/Playbook-Data-Sharing/playbook/fair-data-exchange/schematics/data-integration-workflow.md

 width: 768px
 name: dataintegration
 ---
-Click the diagram to see the full size diagram.
+Click to see the full size diagram.
 ```

 </br>